Prince Jaime, Duke of Anjou and Madrid

-Jaime de Borbón y de Borbón-Parma, known as the Duke of Madrid (27 June 1870 – 2 October 1931), was the Carlist claimant to the throne of Spain under the name Jaime III and the holder of the Legitimist claim to the throne of France as Jacques I.
+Prince Jaime de Bourbon, known as the Duke of Anjou and Madrid (Jacques de Bourbon; 27 June 1870 – 2 October 1931), was the Legitimist claimant to the throne of France as Jacques I and the holder of the Carlist claim to the throne of Spain under the name Jaime III, from 18 July 1909 until his death in 2 October 1931.

 Family

 Don Jaime was never married and probably had no children.